albertxavier100/azure-web-pubsub-transport/README.md

 6. Get listening URL in console log.
 For example: `Now listening on: https://localhost:7172`

 ### C. Setup Transport

-1. Download latest `azure-webpubsub-transport.unitypackage` from `Releases`.
+1. Download latest `azure-webpubsub-transport.unitypackage`package from `[Releases](https://github.com/albertxavier100/azure-web-pubsub-transport/releases)`.
 2. Import `azure-webpubsub-transport.unitypackage` to your Unity project.
 3. Add `AzureWebPubSubTransport` component to your GameObject containing your NetworkManager.
 4. Set the `Network Transport` field on the NetworkManager to the `AzureWebPubSubTransport`.